keerthi166/peer-amtl/README.md

 # peer-amtl

-Source for "Active Learning from Peers" published in NIPS 2017
+Source code for "Active Learning from Peers" published in NIPS 2017